Get your personal plan match in 2 minutes

 Health sharing works in California, but there's a catch: California's individual insurance mandate requires residents to have qualifying health coverage or pay a tax penalty of up to $800+ per adult in 2026.
 Health sharing plans do NOT satisfy this mandate, meaning you'll owe the penalty when you file your California state taxes.
+NCSL tracks individual mandate laws by state — California is one of only a handful with an active individual mandate.
 However, even with the penalty, health sharing can still save you money if you earn too much to qualify for Covered California subsidies.
-A healthy 35-year-old pays $185-$268/month for Zion HealthShare + $800/year penalty = $3,020-$4,016 total annual cost, compared to $4,800-$9,600 for unsubsidized Covered California Bronze/Silver plans.
+A healthy 35-year-old pays $161-$320/month for Zion HealthShare + $800/year penalty = $2,732-$4,640 total annual cost, compared to $4,800-$9,600 for unsubsidized Covered California Bronze/Silver plans.
 The math works if you're healthy, earn $60K+, and don't qualify for subsidies.

 California's Individual Mandate: The $800 Problem